aditya-2k23/moody/README.md

 # Moody

-Moody is a modern mood-tracking web application built with Next.js, React, and Firebase.
-It allows users to log their daily moods, visualize their mood history, and manage their account securely with authentication.
-The app features a beautiful UI, accessibility enhancements, and real-time feedback.
+Moody is a **minimalistic** and modern mood-tracking web application built with Next.js, React, and Firebase.
+Designed for simplicity and ease of use, it allows users to log their daily moods, visualize their mood history, and manage their account securely with authentication.
+The app features a beautiful UI, accessibility enhancements, and real-time feedback—all while maintaining a clutter-free, focused experience.

 ## 🚀 Features

-- **User Authentication**: Sign up, log in, and log out securely using Firebase Authentication.
+- **User Authentication**: SignUp, LogIn, and LogOut securely using Firebase Authentication.
 - **Mood Tracking**: Log your daily mood with a single click and view your mood history on a calendar.
 - **Dashboard**: Personalized dashboard showing mood stats, average mood, and time remaining in the day.
 - **Accessibility**: Show/hide password toggle for better accessibility.
 - **Error & Success Feedback**: Toast notifications for login errors, registration errors, and successful logins.
 - **Responsive Design**: Fully responsive and mobile-friendly UI using Tailwind CSS.
-- **Modern UI**: Clean, attractive, and easy-to-use interface.
+- **Modern UI**: Clean, attractive, and easy-to-use interface with a minimalistic approach.

 ## 🛠️ Tech Stack